SmileDirectClub is shutting down. Where does that leave its customers?

 Al-Jewair added that many former direct-to-consumer aligner patients end up coming to orthodontic practices for reevaluation.
 In these cases, she said, gum disease, bite problems and other issues often arise.

 SmileDirectClub has previously specified that each of its customers’ treatment plans and health histories were reviewed by licensed doctors, who could also request additional information or reject some for the company’s teledentristy care.
-But this kind of business model, which again isn’t isolated to one company, still brings up concerns for organizations like the AAO, Guymon noted.
-He added that not by requiring an initial in-person evaluation, supervising doctors are not always identified to patients.
+But this kind of business model, which again isn’t isolated to one company, still brings up concerns for the AAO, Guymon noted.
+In addition to not by requiring an initial in-person evaluation, he said, supervising doctors are not always identified to patients.

 “Our concern has always been that the lack of direct supervision, the lack of a patient-doctor relationship (and the fact) that the patient didn’t know who to call if they had problems, was not in the public’s best health and interests,” he said.